echocall/STAT/documentation/CRUD.md

 result_dict {'result': bool, 'message': string, 'path': string of file path, 'debug': string of exception}

 ###Dependencies
-Path : library -> handles formatting strings into windows format convert_obj_to_json : utilities.py -> handles converting the dict into a json object.
+Path: library -> handles converting the passed_directory_path into a windows path object convert_obj_to_json : utilities.py -> handles converting the dict into a json object.

 ###References